petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-settings/managing-properties.md

 ## Deleting a Property

 To delete the property click the _Delete_ button.
 A new form appears to confirm your action.
 Copy and paste the verification sentence into the text box.
 This enables the _Delete_ button.
 Click the button and the property is deleted.
+Note, a property cannot be deleted until all sites and commerce channels have been disconnected from your Liferay instance settings.

 ```{warning}
 This results in the complete removal of the property and its historical events.
 You cannot undo this operation.